AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Evaluation

-When you initialize the duckietown environment, you should add three additional arguments:
+To initialize the Duckietown environment, there are three  arguments:
 - `--map-name`: the name of the map
+- `--seed`: random seed of the environment.
 - `--max-steps`: the maximum run step.
 The default value is 2000.
-Please do not change this.
-- `--seed`: random seed of the environment.
+Do not change this default value when you generate the control files for submission.

-Similar to Assignment 3, you should generate the control files for submission.
+Similar to Assignment 3, you  generate the control files for submission.
 Each map is associated with 10 random seed.
 Please test your policy with random seed **from 1 to 10**.
 You should generate control files for each random seed and map.
 In particular, there are several [invalid seeds](./invalid_seeds.json) for each map.
 Please skip them and test the rest.

-A sample file for the environment can be found [here](./example.py).
+A sample file for the environment is available [here](./example.py).
 We also include a [sample control file]('./../map5_seed11.txt).
-We illustrate how to add arguments, dump your controls into a file in the example.
-To try our simple policy, please do:
+It illustrate how to add arguments, output your controls into a file.
+To try our simple policy,
 ```
 python example.py --map-name map5 --seed 11
 ```